Off to Grape Places

 What wine is Marlborough known for?

-Sauvignon Blanc, zesty and aromatic, the wine that redefined the grape worldwide.
+Sauvignon Blanc, zesty and aromatic, the wine that made the region instantly recognisable.

 What does Marlborough teach about wine?

-How one place can take a single grape and do it definitively.
+How one place can make a grape instantly recognisable.

 When is the best time to visit Marlborough?